How is the real estate market doing in Lansing, IL?

 Are home values in Lansing, IL going up or down and by how much?

-On average, sold home prices in Lansing, IL have appreciated (risen) 20.08% when comparing September 2020 to September 2019 (year over year).
-On average, sold home prices in Lansing, IL have appreciated (risen) 16% when comparing September 2020 to August 2020 (month over month).
+On average, sold home prices in Lansing, IL have appreciated (risen) 21.26% when comparing December 2021 to December 2020 (year over year).
+On average, sold home prices in Lansing, IL have depreciated (fallen) -3.57% when comparing December 2021 to November 2021 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Lansing, IL